Law & Order: Organized Crime: Reception

 The show was well received by long time fans of the franchise, especially those eager to see Olivia Benson and Elliot Stabler back on screen together.
 Upon the series premiere, TVLine wrote, "It's rare that a television event lives up to its hype.
 But thanks to Meloni and Hargitay, Elliot Stabler's big return to the Law & Order universe really did...
 From the first moment that Hargitay and Meloni shared a scene, they were right back in it.
 Therefore, so were we."

 Stacy Lambe of E!
 Online noted that the Benson-Stabler reunion was "worth the wait, with the franchise delivering some unexpected twists and turns as well as plenty of heartfelt moments."

-Variety's Daniel D'Addario called the premiere "juicily entertaining," and Decider's Joel Keller wrote, "Law & Order: Organized Crime isn’t 'classic' L&O, but it’s got an intriguing continuing storyline and two fantastic leads... it’s a story that looks to be really compelling to watch.
-Much of that, of course, is due to Meloni’s incendiary acting.
+Varietys Daniel D'Addario called the premiere "juicily entertaining", and Deciders Joel Keller wrote, "Law & Order: Organized Crime isn't 'classic' L&O, but it's got an intriguing continuing storyline and two fantastic leads... it's a story that looks to be really compelling to watch.
+Much of that, of course, is due to Meloni's incendiary acting.

-The LA Times wrote about the fan reaction to the premiere, saying "the reaction to Stabler’s highly anticipated comeback was, predictably, intense — and mostly communicated through various GIFs and memes of people crying, screaming and collapsing on the floor.
+The Los Angeles Times wrote about the fan reaction to the premiere, saying "the reaction to Stabler’s highly anticipated comeback was, predictably, intense—and mostly communicated through various GIFs and memes of people crying, screaming and collapsing on the floor.
 So yeah.
-That’s where the Law & Order fandom is at right now.
+That's where the Law & Order fandom is at right now.